 The default search on Library Search only lists articles that we have online access to.
 To search beyond this, select 'Expand my results' from the search results page.
 This will show additional articles which may be available in print in the library, or can be obtained via the inter-library loan service.

 This section provides help with search techniques for finding books, articles and other information sources.

 Most modules have online reading lists which link to essential reading for the module, and provide suggestions for further reading.
 These are a useful starting point for researching assignments.
 Your lecturers may also refer to additional sources in the lectures, so it is worth making a note of these and/or revisiting the lecture slides for suggestions.

 When students come into the library for help, a surprising number have not considered the reading list, and sometimes all I do is point out all the sources on it which are relevant to their topic.
 Even if you are doing a dissertation, it may still be worth revisiting your old reading lists to see if there are books that may be relevant

-Textbooks are not always the best sources for research, but they can be useful in the early stages to help you get an overview of a topic you are looking into.
-By textbook, I mean books which survey a particular field for people new to it, such as Liz Wells' Photography; a critical introduction.
+Textbooks can be useful sources for research, particularly in the early stages to help you get an overview of a topic you are researching.
+They can also point you towards other books and journal articles you could use.
+By textbook, I mean books which survey a particular field for people new to it, such as Liz Wells' Photography; a critical introduction or David Bate's Photography Key Concepts.
 You will need to browse the table of contents and the index to find the relevant sections.

 In the results screen on Library Search select “Expand My Results” to reveal results from journals we don’t have online.
 They may be available in print in the library or you can get them via the Inter-library loan (ILL) service.
 ILL is free at Westminster - follow the ‘ILL request’ link at the top of Library Search.